Oral rehydration therapy: Development

+Dr. Hemendra Nath Chatterjee (c.
+1950s), Indian physician and pioneer of early oral rehydration therapy (ORT) research.

 In 1953, Hemendra Nath Chatterjee published in The Lancet the results of using ORS to treat people with mild cholera.
-According to his paper, He treated 186 patients with his oral glucose-sodium electrolyte solution and rehydrated all his patients with mild to moderately severe cholera.
+According to his paper, he treated 186 patients with his oral glucose-sodium electrolyte solution and rehydrated all his patients with mild to moderately severe cholera.
 He gave the solution orally and rectally, along with Coleus extract, antihistamines, and antiemetics, without controls.
 The formula of the fluid replacement solution was 4 g of sodium chloride, 25 g of glucose, and 1000 mL of water.
-He did not publish any balance data, and his exclusion of patients with severe dehydration did not lead to any confirming study; his report remained anecdotal.

 Robert Allan Phillips tried to make an effective ORT solution based on his discovery that, in the presence of glucose, sodium, and chloride could be absorbed in patients with cholera; but he failed because his solution was too hypertonic and he used it to try to stop the diarrhea rather than to rehydrate patients.